 A malformed definition was used for the counter for generating classification codes.
+This is an error on IMiS®/Client.

 ERR: "Malformed expression '%s'."
 A malformed expression was used in a codelist.
 This is a configuration error.

 ERR: "Newly created Binary object identified by '%llu' was not created from this session and cannot be assigned to the property '%s'."